-All schools must ensure that they comply with the Outcomes First Group's Data Protection policy which incorporates the GDPR requirements.
+All settings must ensure that they comply with the Outcomes First Group's Data Protection policy which incorporates the GDPR requirements.
 The GDPR works around the principles of consent and assumes the automatic right of privacy to all individuals.
-This applies to pupil's personal information, as well as that of staff and parents/carers.
+This applies to children and young people's personal information, as well as that of team members and parents/carers.

 GDPR is not a barrier to sharing safeguarding information.
 Safeguarding concerns must always be passed on.
-It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child provided that there is a lawful basis to process any personal information required.
+It is not necessary to seek consent to share information for the purposes of safeguarding and promoting the welfare of a child/young person provided that there is a lawful basis to process any personal information required.

-Information can be shared without consent where there is good reason to do so, and the sharing of information will enhance the safeguarding of a child in a timely manner.
+Information can be shared without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child/young person in a timely manner.
 It is legitimate to share information without consent where:

-- it is not possible to gain consent; - the school cannot reasonably be expected to gain consent; and - if to gain consent would place a child or adult at risk.
+- it is not possible to gain consent; - the setting cannot reasonably be expected to gain consent; and - if to gain consent would place a child, young person or adult at risk.

-Where there is any doubt, the DSL should contact the Group's Legal Team for clarification.
+Where there is any doubt, the DSL/Safeguarding Lead should contact the Group's Legal Team for clarification.

-All staff must complete the GDPR training.
-All staff have a responsibility to ensure that they comply with the GDPR requirements.
+All team members must complete the GDPR training and have a responsibility to ensure that they comply with the GDPR requirements.
+The following guidance is recommended for education team members: Data Protection in schools

-- 12.3 Schools must ensure that they inform pupils, parents and carers of how their personal information will be stored and used. - 12.4 Schools must ensure that they hold emergency contact details of the parents/carers of pupils.
-This is to be done with the agreement of the parents/carers.
-In line with KCSiE 2023 schools must hold more than one set of contact details for each pupil, where reasonably possible. - 12.5 Data breaches must be reported immediately to Group's Data Protection Officer as set out in the Group's Data Protection Policy.

-Please also see:
+- 12.3 Schools and homes must ensure that they inform children and young people, parents and carers of how their personal information will be stored and used. - 12.4 Schools must ensure that they hold emergency contact details of the parents/carers/those with parental responsibility.
+This is to be done with the agreement of the parents/carers/those with parental responsibility.
+In line with KCSIE 2024 schools must hold more than one set of contact details for each pupil, where reasonably possible. - 12.5 Data breaches must be reported immediately to Group's Data Protection Officer as set out in the Group's Data Protection Policy.
+Please also see: Information Sharing Advice for Safeguarding Practitioners